Nasser al-Din and Amir Kabir

 Mohammed Qajar died in 1848, a year of revolution and democracy in Europe.
 In Iran it brought change too: Mohammed’s son, Nasser al-Din, was only 17 when his father died, and for the first three years, Nasser’s prime minister Amir Kabir held power.

-Amir Kabir, who had risen from poverty, first centralized power, gaining control of the provinces.
-Then he separated religion from the state, and protected Christians, Zoroastrians, and Jews.
-He tried to improve Iran’s financial situation by promoting sugar and cotton growing, and the fishing industry, and he founded a university in Tehran with mostly Austrian professors.
+Amir Kabir also tried to improve Iran’s financial situation by promoting sugar and cotton growing.
+He improved the fishing industry.
+And he founded a university in Tehran with mostly Austrian professors.
 Amir Kabir also refused to ally Iran with either Russia or Britain, preferring to stand on his own.

 Sadly Amir Kabir’s reforms made a lot of enemies, including Russia and Britain, and Nasser al-Din’s mother, Malek Jahan, and she had him killed in 1852.
 She herself held power after that.

 In 1856, she invaded Afghanistan to try to regain land there and counter British influence, but Britain helped Afghanistan to defeat Iran, and even invaded Iran in a counter-attack in 1858.